-Both of Adele Hedrick’s pregnancies were marred by months of cramping, bloating and gassiness thanks to constipation, which affects 11 to 38 percent of pregnant women.
+Both of Adele Hedrick’s time carrying her children were marred by months of cramping, bloating and gassiness thanks to constipation during pregnancy, which affects 11 to 38 percent of pregnant women.
 “It added so much more discomfort to pregnancy,” says the Bowmanville, Ont. mom of two.
-When she developed painful hemorrhoids as a result of straining, Hedrick knew it was time to put some serious effort into softening her stools.
+When she developed painful pregnancy hemorrhoids as a result of straining, Hedrick knew it was time to put some serious effort into softening her stools.

-“We recommend whole grains and at least five portions of fruits and vegetables a day,” she says.
+“We recommend whole grains and at least five portions of fruits and vegetables a day,” says Strydom.
 For some, that’s easier said than done: “I couldn’t stand greens while pregnant,” says Hedrick.
 “The absence of them likely contributed to my constipation.”

 It’s recommended that women drink 10 cups of fluids daily during pregnancy, but if you think that much water is too much to down, don’t worry—other liquids count too.
 Often something warm first thing in the morning, like herbal tea or hot lemon water, is enough to get things going.
-As for exercise—a 20- to 30-minute walk a day can be enough to stimulate digestion.
+Drinking enough water is the best way to fight chronic constipation.

 If you’re eating well and exercising, and you’re still constipated, Strydom suggests changing vitamins until you find a brand that’s less constipating.
-A fibre supplement like Metamucil can also get you out of your bind and is considered safe in pregnancy.
+A fiber supplement like Metamucil can also get you out of your bind and is considered safe in pregnancy.
 Never take a laxative or stool softener to treat constipation, though, without first speaking with your health care provider, says Wong.

 While Hedrick found temporary relief in water and All-Bran (“I sprinkled it on everything,” she says), long-term relief didn’t come until after delivery when she was able to return to her pre-pregnancy diet, which included “a lot of dark, leafy greens” as opposed to “fully loaded cheeseburgers.”
 Despite her experience, though, Hedrick says she’d do it all over again: “There are no pregnancy discomforts that could have held me back from having children,” she says.

 The combination of extra iron supplements (to make up for any blood loss), narcotics (in the case of a C-section), limited mobility (because, well, you just had a baby) and a fear of pain while straining to go can all contribute to postpartum constipation.